vinocastello/g31-leni-cheated-2016/content/post/data/index.md

 Note that the second bar represents 'Emotional, Rational' and the fourth bar represents 'Rational, Emotional' which means they are the same.
 We can observe that majority of the tweets are emotional and almost half of them are rational.
 If the users aim to spread misinformation/disinformation, then it makes sense that most of them will appeal to the emotions of the readers rather than their rationality since the barrier of persuasion is lower in most cases.

 ### What is the time range of the tweets in the dataset?
+Since this project employs time series analysis, we do not just focus on the characteristics of the tweet itself.
+We primarily analyze the time in which the tweet was posted.
+But since this topic existed at a particular point in Philippine history, we must limit the scope of the tweets that we will include in our data set.

 The time range of the tweets in the dataset is between May 2016 and December 2022.
 We obtained this through sorting the data by ‘Date posted’ and identifying the topmost (least recent) and bottommost (most recent) tweet in our sorted dataset.